google/osdfir-infrastructure/docs/installing-on-gke.md

 Important Considerations:

-* GKE Autopilot is not currently supported because Turbinia workers require
+* GKE Autopilot is not currently supported because Turbinia workers require elevated privileges for disk processing.
-* Only a single zone cluster can be used with Turbinia. elevated privileges for disk processing.
+* Only a single zone cluster can be used with Turbinia.
-* You need a machine type of at least `e2-standard-4` (or equivalent with at least 4 CPUs) when deploying to GKE.
+* Deployments require a machine type of at least `e2-standard-8` (or an equivalent with at least 8 vCPUs).
-* For clusters with more than one node, you'll need to set up a shared filesystem like GCP Filestore.
-In Kubernetes, this translates to using a Persistent Volume Claim (PVC) with `ReadWriteMany` access.
+* For clusters with more than one node, a shared filesystem like GCP Filestore is required.
+This involves configuring a Persistent Volume Claim (PVC) with `ReadWriteMany` access in K8s.
+Detailed instructions for provisioning shared filesystems are provided in the 'Provisioning shared filestorage (optional)' section.

+OSDFIR Infrastructure provides a [shell script](https://github.com/google/osdfir-infrastructure/blob/main/tools/init-gke.sh) for automating provisioning of a private GKE cluster.
+However, working through these manual steps first is recommended to gain a foundational understanding and minimize the chances of encountering issues during deployment.

 ### Configure kubectl to Access the Cluster